pingswept/me30-website/content/logistics/projects.md

 This is a relatively constrained project compared to the vast open field of P4.
 Your task is to build a robot that can travel up a ramp, controlled remotely by you.

-* Your robot should fit in a circle 45 cm in diameter.
+* Your robot should fit in a circle 18 inches in diameter.
-* Your robot should be less than 30 cm tall.
+* Your robot should be less than 12 inches tall.
 * Your robot should be able to ascend the ramp without falling off the side.
 * You should not touch your robot during its adventures.
 This probably means that your robot should be remote controlled.
 * You should not use an RC car controller.
 This probably means that your robot should be controlled through wifi from a laptop or phone.